 - Review your student aid report.
 Learn why this report is important for getting financial aid, and get tips on understanding your report.

 - Consider acceptance letters and financial aid awards.
 Use a comparison tool to keep track of financial aid offers.

 - Research student loans if needed.
 Carefully review the terms, such as repayment lengths, repayment options, and interest rates.
 You can use College Ave Student Loans’ calculator to see your loan options before applying.

 - Formally choose your college!
 Notify the school of your decision to enroll, and write to the other schools you were admitted to as well to let them know your plans.

 - Send in your deposit.
 Be sure to have a letter of acceptance from the school in hand before you send in your deposit.

 - Make a college budget.
 You’ll find many free college budgeting templates online.

 - Apply for student loans if needed.
-Once you apply, keep copies of applications and keep a spreadsheet to track responses.
+Apply for student loans, keep copies of applications and keep a spreadsheet to track responses.

 - Keep tabs on college bills.
 Bills for tuition and other fees will start rolling in by mid-June and usually are due by mid-August.